irsweb/irsweb.github.io/_pages/home.md

 The Intelligent Reading Systems of the CVC has research and development experience in the following concerns:

+    - sketch based image processing
     - symbol recognition
-    - indexing and browsing by graphical content
     - sketchy interfaces diagrammatic reasoning
     - visual languages for graphic documents
     - graphics recognition architectures